 Protecting Your Vision in an Eye Emergency

-Eye emergencies can happen at any time, and even minor injuries or sudden changes in vision can put your eyesight at risk.
-At Ilex Eyecare, we provide urgent care for eye injuries, infections, and other serious problems.
+Eye emergencies can happen suddenly, and even a minor injury or change in vision can put your eyesight at risk.
+At Ilex Eyecare, we provide same-day emergency appointments for urgent concerns such as infections, injuries, or sudden vision loss.

 When to Seek Urgent Care

-Seek immediate attention if you notice any of the following:
+You should seek immediate medical attention if you experience any of the following:

 - Severe eye pain